3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

+> Version 5.1.10 (XXX XX, 2021)
+  [ALL] Alignment adjustments for credits
+  [DOOM] Automatic Compatibility: "No End In Sight" added

 > Version 5.1.9 (May 23, 2021)
   [HERETIC] Updated statusbar (BARBACK/LTFCTOP/RTFCTOP) with Nash's widescreen assets from GZDoom v4.6.0